AlekseiRzheusski/specialist_service/README.md

 5. If you want to create admin for using django panel (CRUD operations) `docker-compose run web python manage.py createsuperuser` and then input admin username, email, password
-6. To run server `docker-compose up', to run in background 'docker-compose up -d`
+6. To run server `docker-compose up`, to run in background `docker-compose up -d`
 7. Finally application will be started on http://127.0.0.1:8001/

 ## Tests